Hormonal birth control is one of the most common pharmaceutical treatments for acne.

-It is also important to note that women whose acne clears from the androgen lowering effects of ethinyl estradiol in the birth control, often experience a return or worsening of their acne once they come off the birth control.
+It is also important to note that women whose acne clears from the DHT-lowering effects of ethinyl estradiol in the birth control, often experience a return or worsening of their acne once they come off the birth control.
 This is because the underlying root cause of the acne has not been addressed or rebalanced.

 Birth control and hormonal imbalances

 Dependant on the type of birth control, a women’s natural hormonal system may be altered in the following ways: